-Other community members may choose to accept, or disregard, the reported ratings and comments at their pleasure.
+Visitors to this site may choose to accept, or disregard, the reported ratings and comments at their pleasure.

-Alice Wong – Richmond Centre (B.C.)
+MP Alice Wong – Richmond Centre (B.C.)

-Joe Peschisolido Steveston-Richmond East
+MP Joe Peschisolido Steveston-Richmond

 Debt has to be repaid.
 It is repaid with interest, which is money paid to lenders instead of being used to fund education, healthcare and social programs.